F1’s Long-Time Safety Car Driver Could Lose His Job To Autonomous Car

 Budkowski’s comment admittedly doesn’t mean that Maylander should be expecting a pink slip anytime soon.
 Driverless cars aren’t yet advanced enough to match the lap times of actual racers, and if the safety car drives too slow, F1 cars quickly loose tire and brake temperature, and their engines are more likely to overheat.

-And while F1 is open to adopting self-driving cars once the technology is ready, the series will be cautious not to utilize it at the expense of fan appeal.
+And while F1 is open to adopting self-driving cars once the technology is ready, the series will be cautious not to not utilize it at the expense of fan appeal.

 “But we must be aware of the attraction of race cars without drivers: the engineers would love it, but not the fans,” Budkowski said, via Motorsport.com.